Valley of Tears: Second day

 The 77th Battalion was moved from south of Kuneitra to the central sector at Hermonit.
 Kahalani was ordered to leave a small force to the south to protect the brigade flank.
 The 74th Battalion, having lost about ten tanks, remained in the north.
 The company Kahalani left behind was attacked in the afternoon, but the attacking Syrian force of about twenty tanks was destroyed.
 The 7th Brigade lost three company commanders in the morning fighting, and over a dozen tanks were damaged or destroyed, none of which were replaced.
-Late in the day, Ben Gal met with Kahalani and Eldar, who was wounded, on the southern slope of Booster to review the events.
+Late in the day, Ben-Gal met with Kahalani and Eldar, who was wounded, on the southern slope of Booster to review the events.
 Meanwhile, Kahalani's deputy, Major Eitan Kauli, supported the forces fighting in that sector.
-With troops from the 75th Battalion, he began rearming, refueling, and salvaging tanks and APCs.
+With troops from the 75th Battalion, he began rearming, refuelling, and salvaging tanks and APCs.
 Three Centurions at a time were withdrawn from the front-line positions and worked over at Wassett.
 This gave the crewmen a chance to eat, drink, and rest and improved the brigade's morale.

 The Syrians attacked the central sector again at 22:00 with artillery.
 The 7th Division was joined by the 64th and 66th Field Artillery Regiments with the 81st Brigade, led by T-62 tanks, which were turned over from the General Headquarters to allow Abrash to mount a new offensive around the Tapline-Wassett crossroads in the north-central Golan.
 The 81st Brigade arrived five hours after it was ordered out of the Kiswe, Syria Military Base.
-With 400 artillery pieces, the 85th Infantry Brigade was to commit a company each of tanks and infantry to its divisional northern sector.
+With 400 artillery pieces, the 85th Infantry Brigade was to commit a company of tanks and infantry to its divisional northern sector.
 The 78th and 81st Brigades were to commit over a hundred infantry-supported tanks in the divisional central sector, and the 121st Mechanized Brigade was to press some of its assault on Kuneitra with the help of BRDM-mounted Sagger anti-tank missiles.
 All units were to be equipped with anti-tank weapons, mostly Rocket-propelled grenades (RPGs).
 In total, about 500 tanks were to attack at 22:00.